-- Engage with suppliers on sustainability and carbon reduction.
+- Calculate and report carbon emissions from procurement activities. - Engage with suppliers on sustainability and carbon reduction.

 - Carbon footprint as published in our annual report. - Carbon footprint from anaesthetic gases per patient.

 Climate Change Adaptation

 Climate change is one of the biggest public health threats and challenges that we face.